Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/firewall-networking-airgapping/how-to-configure-airgap.md

 `EnableAirgapPermissiveMode`

-Setting this to `true` while the Firewall is in operation (assuming the build flag and `EnableAirgap` configuration parameters are `true`) allows all outbound traffic but still throws a Violation for each outbound call.
+Setting this to `true` while the Private/Public Firewall is in operation (assuming the build flag and `EnableAirgap` configuration parameters are `true`) allows all outbound traffic but still throws a Violation for each outbound call.

-## Add Exeception List
+## Firewall Exception List

 You have the option to create an exception list for each Firewall.
 This allows individual domains to be exempted from the airgap layer.